 Whether Hong Kong is cheap or expensive is one of the most common questions asked by potential visitors to the city.
-It has a reputation for being one of the world's priciest cities.
+It has a well-earned reputation for being one of the world's priciest cities.
+In 2019, it tied for first place with Singapore and Paris as the most expensive city in the world.

-But the city needn't be a pricey proposition.
-It's easier to save money here than in most other world cities - there are cut-price transportation, cheap food, and plenty of attractions and experiences that are completely free.
+But just because the city can be expensive for residents and travelers alike, doesn't mean you have to empty your wallet on a trip to Hong Kong.
+It's easier to save money here than in most other world cities.
+There is fairly reliable, cheap transportation, loads of delicious and cheap food, and plenty of attractions and experiences that are completely free.
 Below, we look at the average price of goods and services.

 Price of Accommodation in Hong Kong